koozera1/INFO-Capstone/README.md

 ## Repository Details
 This repository includes reference to a back-end database (PostgreSQL or MS SQL Server) that stores all the transaction and login information.
 Both vendors and students will be able to login to the service and view their financial information.

-## Contact Information:
+## Contact Information
 Andrea Koozer - koozera@uw.edu
 Alex Park - alexpork@uw.edu
 Jessica Lou - jlou.xu@gmail.com
 Kevin Zhang - zhangkevj@gmail.com